atompkins/atompkins.github.io/_posts/2016-11-10-trace-flags-you-dont-need-anymore.md

 ---
+layout: post
+title: Trace flags that you don't need any more
 published: true
-layout: post
 ---
-## Trace flags that you don't need any more

 SQL2016 has done away with trace flags so you won't be needing any of these in future.
 These are the trace flags I use on all installations and why.